 When I started with my personal website, I was confused too.
 The pool of options was overwhelming and I saw my friends falling for shared hosting (obviously, because of the price).

-Before taking a final call, I asked myself these questions:
+Before taking a final call, Ask yourself these Questions:

 - What’s my monthly budget?

-- Daily and monthly traffic on I expect on my website
+- Daily and monthly traffic I expect on my website

 - Any expected traffic spikes?
 If yes, how much?

 - Do I need a dedicated IP for my website?